GENUKI Home page

 Military History

 The Roll of Honour website records the names on the Mochrum and Port William war memorials.
-There is another listing on the Wigtownshire pages.
 More information can be found at the Scottish War Memorials Project.

 Names, Geographical

-The Ordnance Survey Object Name Books are held by the National Archives of Scotland, Edinburgh.
-Details of Mochrum records here.
+The Ordnance Survey Object Name Books are held by the National Records of Scotland, Edinburgh.
+They are available at ScotlandsPlaces.
+Mochrum records:

 The relief of paupers after 1845 was carried out by the Parochial Board and later by the Parish Council.
-Their records are at the National Archives of Scotland, Edinburgh.
-Details of Mochrum records here.
+Their records are at the National Records of Scotland, Edinburgh.
+See Public Records below.

 Population